 Kids in the Park Rent Assistance Program

 Kids in the Park provides rent assistance to households with school-age children for up to 4 years.
-Participants receive a flat monthly rental assistance that decreases annually over the 4-year period.
+Participants receive a flat monthly rental assistance that decreases annually over the four-year period.
 Eligible households must have an income at or below 50 percent of the area median income, have one parent or guardian that works a minimum of 28 hours per week, live in rental housing in St. Louis Park and comply with their lease.
 Families with disabled and elderly heads of household do not need to comply with the work requirement.
 The program was developed in partnership with the St. Louis Park Emergency Program (STEP) and the St. Louis Park School District.